Steve Alford: Fanbase grows restless (2015–2018)

-In 2015–16, UCLA finished with a 15–17 record, the fourth time the program finished with a losing record since 1948, when John Wooden became the coach.
+In 2015–16, UCLA finished with a 15–17 record, including a non-conference loss to Monmouth, the fourth time the program finished with a losing record since 1948, when John Wooden became the coach.
 The team missed the NCAA tournament for just the third time in 10 years.
 The Bruins were eliminated from the 2016 Pac-12 tournament after a 95–71 loss to USC, losing three consecutive times in the same season to their crosstown rivals for the first time in 74 years.
 One week during the offseason, a plane flew over the UCLA campus on two occasions with a banner urging the school to fire Alford.
 A week later, Alford apologized for what he called an "unacceptable" season, and he returned a one-year contract extension he had received in 2014.
 He pledged to never allow their defense to rank outside the top 100 nationally.
 The following year, Alford led a talented squad that featured three eventual NBA first-round draft picks and five future NBA players.
 The Bruins finished one game out of first place in the Pac-12, and UCLA advanced to its third Sweet 16 in four years as freshmen Lonzo Ball and T. J. Leaf led one of the top offensive teams in the nation.

 In 2017–18, UCLA opened its new practice facility, the Mo Ostin Basketball Center.
 The team again struggled defensively.
 UCLA qualified for the 2018 NCAA tournament, but lost 65–58 to St. Bonaventure in the First Four for the Bonnies' first tournament win in 48 years.
 It was the first time in UCLA's history that they had been relegated to a First Four play-in game.
 It was also the first time in the school's four tournament appearances under Alford that they did not advance to the Sweet 16.
 Another banner was flown over campus, this time reading "Final Fours not First Fours #FireAlford."